mikey-t/swig/docs/SwigDevNotes.md

 - Stop the process running the `watchEsm` task with ctrl + C
 - Clean up all example projects (if references were changed) by running: `.\swig.ps1 updateExamples`
 - Reinstall global swig version: `pnpm add -g swig-cli@latest`
+- (optional) remove shell alias if you used that method

-Note that unit tests rely on existence of existing tasks in swigfiles in example projects, so those must remain intact and unmodified (unless unit tests are also updated.)
+Note that unit tests rely on existence of existing tasks defined in swigfiles within example project directories, so those must remain intact and unmodified (unless unit tests are also updated.)

 ## Why the CJS version?